slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On family and friends

-Life is people.
-Life is meant to be lived in community.
-Build your «board of directors».
+Life is people and is meant to be lived in community.

+> *'When everything goes to hell, the people who stand by you without flinching, they are your family.' -- Jim Butcher*

+> *'Your friends are the ones that go to your funeral and in a day of rain.' -- an old General*

 However choose who surround you: you are the average of them.

+> *'If you're the smartest in the room, you're in the wrong room.'*

+> *'When you enter a workplace, think that you will become like them and not the opposite.'*

+How to build your «board of directors»?

 - Surround yourself with mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
 Once you build this infrastructure of support and accountability, your life will radically transform.
 If you want to improve your bank account, get around millionaires.